Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Mattison did not record a rush attempt in last week's game versus the Packers.

-- Over his last three outings, Mattison has rushed for 41 yards (13.7 per game) on 13 carries with one touchdown.
+- During his last three games, Mattison has rushed for 41 yards (13.7 per game) on 13 carries with one touchdown.

 Mattison's Minnesota Teammates